pateldhwani26/Google-Data-Analytics-Certificate/README.md

 * filtered_toothgrowth

 Note:
-* Add the pipe operator at the end of each line of the piped operation except the last one
+* Add the pipe operator at the end of each line of the piped operation except the last one.
-* Check your code after you've programmed your pipe
+* Check your code after you've programmed your pipe.
-* All the lines of the pipes are automatically indented, if the line doesnt get indented itself, probably its not been added to the pipe, which might create error
+* All the lines of the pipes are automatically indented, if the line doesnt get indented itself, probably its not been added to the pipe, which might create error.

 # R data frames

-A data frame is a collection of columns
+A data frame is a collection of columns.

 Remember:
-* Columns should be named
+* Columns should be named.
-* Data stored can be many different types like numeric, factor or character
+* Data stored can be many different types like numeric, factor or character.
-* Each column should contain same number of data items
+* Each column should contain same number of data items.

 # Tibbles

-In tidyverse, they are like streamlined data frames
+In tidyverse, tibbles are like streamlined data frames.

-* Never change the data types of the inputs
+* Never change the data types of the inputs.
-* They are easy to use and time saving
+* They are easy to use and time saving.
-* Never change the names of the variables
+* Never change the names of the variables.
-* Never create row names
+* Never create row names.
-* Make printing easier
+* Make printing easier.

 # Tidy Data (R)